salma-nyagaka/INTERVIEW-PREP/interview reading/python.md

 # invalid = {[1, 2]: "list"}  # Lists are not hashable
 ```

+**Time complexity** - How the number of operations (or execution time) grows as input size increases.

+**Space complexity** -  How much additional memory an algorithm needs as input size grows.
 **Q: What's the difference between `dict.get()` and `dict[]` for accessing values?**

 **A:** These methods handle missing keys differently: